Greg Dimmock, a master’s graduate in English from Fitzwilliam College, shares his top careers tips to new master’s students

-On the Careers Service’s website there is also an extensive database of Vacancies & Opportunities that you can browse and, hopefully, find openings that are right for you.
+On Handshake Cambridge there is also an extensive database of vacancies and opportunities that you can browse and, hopefully, find openings that are right for you.
 Look through all the sectors and cross out the things you are definitely not interested in, highlight the things you might be open to exploring, and, crucially, apply for the things that excite you the most.

 You can also access GradLink to get in contact with alumni who are currently working in a field you are interested in.
 These are valuable ways to get advice from those with first-hand experience, as well as make contacts in that sector.

 I know what you are thinking: “Greg, I am going to be in the library 24/7 over the next year, researching and writing my thesis.
 Why on Earth are you recommending me another library?”

 Well, my fellow master’s students, Handshake Cambridge and the Careers Service’s website is packed full of careers-related resources, including event brochures, sector-specific quick guides and psychometric testing resources, as well as commercial publications.

 Over the next few weeks you will sign up to a lot of email threads.
 Be it your department’s daily schedule or that obscure society’s weekly roundup that you only put your name on out of politeness.

 However, I am willing to bet my student-loan debt (please someone take me up on this) that none of them will be as useful as connecting with the Careers Service on Facebook, Twitter, Instagram, and even LinkedIn, as well as receiving sector-specific emails from careers advisers via Handshake, when you fill in your career interests and profile there.